waffle-iron/clarkhacks.github.io/_posts/2016-08-26-momsmachete.md

 tags: [song, parody]
 ---

-Mom's machete.
+#### Mom's machete.

 Dad's bleeding from his throat already.
 Shit cops on their way everybody get ready dad's going 6 food down hole in the ground.

 Knock knock at the door.
 Digging all damn day long.
-Arms weak shovel's getting heavy blood colored dirt shit still not ready.
+Arms weak shovel's getting heavy blood colored dirt!?_Shit_ still not ready.

 Kids get the tarp we gotta get back to home fo' the cops come on in already hurry up I'm burning the spaghetti!